-Chi-Ju Juliet Lai, clarinet, is an active chamber and orchestral musician, as well as pedagogue.
-A native of Taiwan and later resided in Hong Kong, she came to America at the age of thirteen to pursue her musical studies.
-She holds the Doctor of Musical Arts in Clarinet Performance from Boston University, M.M. from Yale University and B.M. from Rice University.
+Chi-Ju Juliet Lai, clarinet, is an active chamber and orchestral musician, as well as an active pedagogue.
+A native of Taiwan who later resided in Hong Kong, she came to America at the age of thirteen to pursue her musical studies.
+She holds the Doctor of Musical Arts in Clarinet Performance from Boston University, M.M. from Yale University, and B.M. from Rice University.
 She also attended Interlochen Arts Academy.
-Her teachers include Thomas Martin, David Shifrin, Deborah Chodacki, Phillip Rehfeldt and David Peck.
+Her teachers include Thomas Martin, David Shifrin, Deborah Chodacki, Phillip Rehfeldt, and David Peck.

 Vento Chiaro